Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Clustering index of Erd o s-R enyi graphs

 Noting that the trivial inequality $|C(i) - C(j)|^2 \leq |C(i) - C(j)|$ always holds, one obtains the following corollary.

 \begin{corollary} In the setting of the previous theorem, where $K$ is a constant depending on $p$, but independent of $n$. \end{corollary}

-In the next subsection we will show that in case of Erd\H{o}s-R\'enyi graphs for fixed $p$, $\mathbb{E}[\ci_2(\mathcal{G})]$ is indeed bounded by a constant that does not depend on $n$.
-That said, let us note that our simulation results further suggest that for Erd\H{o}s-R\'enyi graphs, the growth of $\ci_1(\mathcal{G})$ behaves linearly in the number of nodes, and $\ci_2(\mathcal{G})$ converges to a positive constant as the number of nodes increases.
+In the next subsection, we will show that in the case of Erd\H{o}s-R\'enyi graphs for fixed $p$, $\mathbb{E}[\ci_2(\mathcal{G})]$ is indeed bounded by a constant that does not depend on $n$.
+Note that our simulation results further suggest that for Erd\H{o}s-R\'enyi graphs, the growth of $\ci_1(\mathcal{G})$ behaves linearly in the number of nodes, and $\ci_2(\mathcal{G})$ converges to a positive constant as the number of nodes increases.